Press for Time

-Press for Time is a 1966 British comedy film starring Norman Wisdom.
-The screenplay was written by Eddie Leslie and Norman Wisdom, based on the 1963 novel Yea Yea Yea, by Angus McGill.
-It was partly filmed in Teignmouth in Devon.
+Press for Time is a 1966 British comedy film directed by Robert Asher and starring Norman Wisdom.
+The screenplay was written by Eddie Leslie and Wisdom, based on the 1963 novel Yea Yea Yea, by Angus McGill.
 It was the last film Wisdom made for the Rank Organisation.

 Plot

-Norman Shields (Norman Wisdom) is a newspaper seller in London, a job organised for him by his grandfather, the Prime Minister (also played by Wisdom).
+Norman Shields is a newspaper seller in London, a job organised for him by his grandfather, the Prime Minister.
 After causing chaos. he is found a new job as reporter on a newspaper in the fictional seaside town of Tinmouth (partly filmed in the real seaside town of Teignmouth).
 The newspaper owner, an MP, has ambitions to become a junior minister and so goes along with the Prime Minister's 'request'.

 During his time in Tinmouth, the well-meaning Norman gets himself into all sorts of trouble whilst reporting, such as starting an argument at a council meeting which develops into an all-out fight between members.
 He later becomes the reporter for the entertainment section of the newspaper, covering a beauty contest which his girlfriend Liz wins.
 They later return to London together, leaving a more politically settled Tinmouth behind.